medalibadis/myschool-manager/PAYMENT_SYSTEM_FIXES_APPLIED.md

 ## Impact

 These fixes ensure:
-- ✅ Accurate balance calculations for all students
+- ✅ Accurate balance calculations for all students (including existing ones)
 - ✅ Consistent payment tracking across the system
 - ✅ Better user experience with input fields
 - ✅ No unexpected value changes during normal scrolling
+- ✅ **Automatic application to all existing students**

 ## Notes

+- **The balance calculation fix is backward compatible** and doesn't affect existing data
+- **All existing students will automatically benefit** from the corrected balance calculation
+- **No data migration required** - the fix is applied in real-time when students are viewed
-The balance calculation fix is backward compatible and doesn't affect existing data.
-The input field fix only prevents unwanted behavior while maintaining all intended functionality.
+- The input field fix only prevents unwanted behavior while maintaining all intended functionality

+## Verification Scripts

+Two SQL scripts have been created to verify the fixes:
+- `balance-recalculation-verification.sql` - Shows the impact on existing students
+- `verify-balance-fix-application.sql` - Confirms the fix will be applied automatically